lightly-ai/lightly/docs/source/getting_started/dataset_creation/dataset_creation_azure_storage.rst

 Using thumbnails makes the Lightly Platform more responsive, as it's enough to load the thumbnails instead of the full images in many cases.
 As a drawback, the thumbnails will be stored in your bucket and thus need storage.
-You have the following three options:

-- You want to use thumbnails, but don't have them yet.
-Then you need to give Lightly write access to your bucket to create the thumbnails there for you.
-- You already have thumbnails in your bucket with a consistent name scheme, e.g. an image called `img.jpg` has a corresponding thumbnail called `img_thumb.jpg`.
-  In this case, a read access to your bucket is sufficient.
-- You don't want to use thumbnails.
-Then a read access to your bucket is sufficient.
-The Lightly Platform will load the full image even when requesting the thumbnail.

 Depending on this decision, the following steps will differ slightly.

 Setting up Azure
 ^^^^^^^^^^^^^^^^^